 Chinese diver Shi wins women's 3m springboard gold at Tokyo Olympics

-Shi Tingmao of China reacts on the podium during the awarding ceremony of the women's 3m springboard final at the Tokyo 2020 Olympic Games in Tokyo, Japan, Aug.
+Wang Han (L), Shi Tingmao of China react after the awarding ceremony for the women's 3m springboard final of diving at Tokyo 2020 Olympic Games in Tokyo, Japan, Aug.
 1, 2021.
-(Xinhua/Xu Chang)

-Chinese diver Shi Tingmao won the women's 3m springboard gold at the Tokyo Olympic Games.
+(Xinhua/Wang Jingqiang)

 TOKYO, Aug.
 1 (Xinhua) -- Chinese diver Shi Tingmao won the women's 3m springboard gold at the Tokyo Olympic Games here on Sunday, claiming her second gold at the Tokyo Olympics.